-Drop provides a mobile application to earn rewards and points.
-It allows users to link credit and debit to the application and earn points for spending.
+Drop provides a mobile application to earn rewards and points on their expenses through banking cards.
+It allows users to link credit and debit cards to the application and earn points for spending.
+It primarily serves the e-commerce industry.
 The company was founded in 2015 and is based in Toronto, Canada.

 ESPs containing Drop

 The ESP matrix leverages data and analyst insight to identify and rank leading companies in a given technology landscape.